atomictech/httpie/README.md

 The package is inspired by lukeed [httpie](https://github.com/lukeed/httpie) (The use is relatively similar).
 This package use new Node.js http client [undici](https://github.com/nodejs/undici) under the hood.

+This fork is an opinionated version of handling request body, especially JSON ones, and that allow to properly delegate all other body types to `undici` (like `FormData` bodies, for example, that was not properly handled).

 ## 🔬 Features

-- Automatically handles JSON requests and responses.
+- Automatically handles JSON requests (through a `json(bodyObj)` call) and responses.
 - Includes aliases for common HTTP verbs: `get`, `post`, `put`, `patch`, and `del`.
 - Able to automatically detect domains and paths to assign the right Agent (use a LRU cache to avoid repetitive computation).
 - Allows to use an accurate rate-limiter like `p-ratelimit` with the `limit` option.